Alien Abduction: Incident in Lake County

 Alien Abduction: Incident in Lake County (Alien Abduction: The McPherson Tape in Australia) originally titled The McPherson Tape is a 1998 American pseudo-documentary horror television film directed by Dean Alioto.
 Originally aired on UPN on January 18, 1998.
 Kristian Ayre plays Tommy, a teenager in Lake County, Montana, who is making a home movie of his family's Thanksgiving dinner when they are attacked and ultimately abducted by extraterrestrials.
+The film is a remake of the 1989 version by the same director.

 Plot

 An opening narration presents the film as footage recovered from the home of the McPherson family, who disappeared in the Fall of 1997, interspersed with contributions from experts and officials linked to the case.

 Teenage Tommy McPherson films his family at Thanksgiving dinner.
 A power cut interrupts festivities; Tommy and his older brothers Kurt and Brian go outside to investigate.
 After finding the smouldering fuse box, they head into the woods to investigate a transformer which is throwing sparks.

 They find a strange object in a nearby field.
 As they watch from afar, two aliens exit the object and use a ray-gun on a cow.
 The three men are spotted.
 One of the aliens raises its weapon and burns Brian's hand.
 They run back to the house and try to convince their incredulous family to flee while there is still time.
 They see lights in the sky and a furtive figure outside a window, but the family refuses to believe the brothers' story until Tommy plays them the tape.
 Suddenly, a high-frequency screech incapacitates everyone but five-year-old Rosie.
 When it stops, Kurt plans to evacuate everyone in his truck only to find its battery has melted.

 Noises are heard from the roof and Tommy sees an alien entering an open attic window.
 Kurt leads the way up the stairs with his shotgun.
 Tommy takes the opportunity to go into his bedroom and change his soiled pants when he is ambushed by an alien.
 It puts him in a trance, investigates his camera, and slips away, leaving Tommy with no memory of the encounter.
 Tommy is awakened by the shouts of Kurt, who has trapped an alien in an adjacent room.
 They are greeted by a laser shot and Kurt responds with his shotgun.
 They retreat downstairs.